 Vocational Rehabilitation is a public service program operated through the Division of Vocational Rehabilitation, Department of Human Resources.
 Vocational Rehabilitation offers several financial resources to assist individuals with disabilities.
 Students may be eligible for financial assistance to complete a course of study to meet individualized needs.
-Prospective students should contact the nearest Division of Vocational Rehabilitation Services office began enrollment are subject to the new Satisfactory Academic Progress Policy.
+Prospective students should contact the nearest Division of Vocational Rehabilitation Services office.

-Satisfactory Academic Progress Policy FOR FINANCIAL AID RECIPIENTS
+Satisfactory Academic Progress Policy